 Notes:(1).
 War diary of Inspectorate 7/VI

 (2).
-Report ‘Dopady lúštenia šifrovacieho systému čs. londýnskeho MNO z rokov 1940-1945 na domáci odboj’ (Central military archive Prague, Fond Karol Cigáň No. 207/89) and ‘STP cipher of the Czechoslovak in-exile Ministry of Defence in London during WWII’ by Štefan Porubský.
+Report ‘Dopady lúštenia šifrovacieho systému čs. londýnskeho MNO z rokov 1940-1945 na domáci odboj’ by Karol Cigáň (Central military archive Prague, Fond Karol Cigáň No. 207/89), Application and Misapplication of the Czechoslovak STP Cipher During WWII and ‘STP cipher of the Czechoslovak in-exile Ministry of Defence in London during WWII’ by Štefan Porubský.

 (3).
 ‘Codebreakers: Arne Beurling and the Swedish Crypto Program During World War II’, chapter ‘The double transposition’